loveencounterflow/coffeenode-chr/README.md

     不 2 0x4e0d
     息 3 0x606f

 which is correct, since all codepoints are below `0xffff`.
-However, should or text inadvertently include astral entities, the algorithm breaks down in nasty ways:
+However, should a text inadvertently include astral entities, the algorithm breaks down in nasty ways:

     var text = '𤕣古文龜';